 1. Health informatics – working with information and data

 Health informatics is one of the fastest growing areas in health careers.
 Every day in the health sector, information from patients is collected, managed, used, and shared – and this needs to be done accurately and quickly.

 These roles involve working with information technology, library work, analysing data, and keeping accurate records.
 If these skills sound like they align with yours, a career in health informatics could be for you.
-Even with this area, there are dozens of different roles that you could do; explore these here.

 2. Management – motivating others